-CSIS 897P - Seminar in Computer Information Systems......3 hours Prereq: CSIS 380
+CSIS 897P - Seminar in Computer Information Systems......3 hours Prereg: CSIS 380\

-Coreq or Prereq: CSIS 425 or CSIS 825P; graduate standing
+Prereq or Coreq: CSIS 425\ or CSIS 825P\; graduate standing

 This course provides experience and background that will prepare the student for an actual working environment.
 Reinforcement and validation of knowledge gained in previous coursework, enhancement of communication skills, and learning to work with people will be stressed.
 Primary tasks will include a team-based information systems development project and the study of ethics for computer information systems professionals.